 Commission enforcement officers are notified of occurrences that may require investigation from a number of sources, including the public, oil and gas operators, Commission staff and other government agencies.
 Sources of occurrences for the past two fiscal years are summarized in Table 10.
-The number of occurrences and the number of enforcement case files handled over the 2008/09 fiscal year increased twofold over 2007/08 levels.
+The number of occurrences and the number of enforcement case files handled over the 2009/10 (133) fiscal year increased marginally over 2008/09 (115) levels.
 When occurrences are received they are categorized by enforcement staff.
 Figure 7 displays the sources of occurrences for the past two fiscal years.
-Resulting enforcement actions are summarized in section 6.1 of this Report.
+Resulting enforcement actions are summarized in section 6.1 of this report.
 Multiple occurrences can be investigated as part of an individual case file, therefore the total number of occurrences exceeds the total number of case files.

 Source Fiscal Year

-Source 2007/08 2008/09
+Source 2007/08 2008/09 2009/10

-Public Complaints 11 19
+Public Complaints 11 19 16

-Industry Complaints 0 5
+Industry Complaints 0 5 3

-Operator Self Reports 2 16
+Operator Self Reports 2 16 11

-Commission Staff 40 64
+Commission Staff 40 64 80

-Other Government Agencies 3 11
+Other Government Agencies 3 11 12

+Incidents 0 0 11

-Total Occurrences 56 115
+Total Occurrences 56 115 133

-Total Case Files 55 110
+Total Case Files 55 110 123